HASE-Group/.github/profile/README.md

 ### Requirements

 Prior to downloading and installing HASE, please ensure that your system satisfies the following requirements:
-Operating System - any of:
+Supported Operating Systems:
 - A Desktop Linux Operating System
 - OSX
-- Microsoft Windows Vista/7/8/10/11
+- Microsoft Windows 10, or 11

 System Requirements:
-- Java Runtime Environment 1.5 or newer
+- Java Runtime Environment (JRE) 8 or newer
 - Compiler Requirements (one of)
-- GCC (g++)
+    - GCC (g++) (if running in MacOS or Linux)
-- Microsoft Visual Studio
+    - Microsoft Visual Studio (if running HASE on Windows)

 Environment Requirements for Linux/OSX:
 - To check that a symbolic link exists to java, type: java -version in a Terminal window the result should be:  java version "1.x.x.x"
 - To check that a symbolic link exists to GCC, use:  g++ --version the result should be:  g++ (GCC) 3.x.x.xxxxxxxxx (OS information)